 After moving to France, one of the first things you’ll want to do is open a French bank account.
 You’ll need a French bank account to pay your bills, to easily withdraw cash, and to get paid by your employer, for starters.
 Sometimes simply opening an account can seem like a catch-22 with all the requirements: you need proof of address to open your account, but to get an apartment, you need a bank account.
 And that’s just the beginning.
 If you’re interested in how to open a French bank account as an American, you’ll want to continue reading.
 Is it as much of a headache as it seems?

-My experience and tips on how to open a French bank account as an American
+How to open a French bank account as an American

 Please keep in mind I’m not a banking professional and am sharing my experience, which may vastly differ from yours.
 Depending on your banking needs, visa status and personal situation, your experience may not be in line with what I explain below.
 Always check with your financial institution for the most up to date information and to verify what documents are required.

 Before moving to France, I figured that banking would be very similar to what it’s like in the US.
 A bank is a bank, right?
 You open an account, you get a debit card, you set up direct deposit.
 Easy.
 Not so fast…

 Yes, sure, banking in France is similar enough to banking in the USA, but actually opening an account was a bit of a shock.
 It took a while, was not free, and involved a fair amount of paperwork!

 Banks in France seem to operate very subjectively.
 They can tell you they are unable to open an account for you for an assortment of reasons, 2 of which I experienced firsthand even though I was a legal resident in France and could produce the required paperwork.